Postgraduate Course: Parasitic and Lamb Diseases (C-S.3) (VESC11044)

 This assessment-only course forms part of the Royal College of Veterinary Surgeons (RCVS) postgraduate Certificate in Advanced Veterinary Practice (Sheep).
 Students wishing to achieve this certificate will need to complete the following modules: A-FAVP.1 Foundations in Advanced Veterinary Practice, B-PAP.2, three C modules (from designated sheep modules) plus one other B or C module.
 Upon completion of all the necessary modules, a further synoptic assessment will also be required.

 This course focuses on parasitic diseases, including ecto- and endoparasites.
-It also includes deficiency states, lameness and ophthalmic diseases of sheep, and the diagnosis, control and prevention of common diseases of lambs.
+It also includes the diagnosis, control and prevention of common diseases of lambs.

 Entry Requirements (not applicable to Visiting Students)